Gauteng SOPA: We've heard it all before

 Gauteng Premier Makhura has called for more than a dozen plans or reports to be produced in the next 100 days, but OUTA would like to see action instead.

 The problems the Premier has outlined have been with us for years.
-OUTA wants to see solutions being implemented, not the subject of yet more plans.
+The Organisation Undoing Tax Abuse (OUTA) wants to see solutions being implemented, not the subject of yet more plans.

 Gauteng fails to take on municipalities